julielinx/julielinx.github.io/_posts/2020-04-17-20_sklearn_pipeline.md

 The correct way implement cross-validation with pre-processing is to do the pre-processing on only the training folds of each split.
 This can be seen in the chart below, also courtesy of the `mglearn` package.

+The difference is subtle: you can see it in the top portion of the charts in how much data `scaler fit` uses.

 ![CV done right](https://julielinx.github.io/assets/images/20_2_cv_right.png)

 ## The Options